sigasi/sigasi_insights/manual/tools.md

-By [/manual/tools#Creating a builder], you can arrange for an external tool to be run automatically when a Sigasi project is rebuilt.
-By default, this happens each time you save a file. [/manual/tools#External Tools Configuration] allow you to call any program or script from within the Sigasi GUI.
+By [/manual/tools#Creating a builder], you can arrange for an external tool to be run automatically when a Sigasi Studio project is rebuilt.
+By default, this happens each time you save a file. [/manual/tools#External Tools Configuration] allow you to call any program or script from within the Sigasi Studio GUI.
 You have to write and maintain the scripts yourself, but you have complete flexibility as to what is in the scripts.